junxit/us-congress-bills-111/metadata.md

 - 2009-07-09 — Introduced in Senate
 - 2009-07-09 — Read twice and referred to the Committee on Environment and Public Works.
 - 2009-07-09 — Sponsor introductory remarks on measure.
 (CR S7319)
+- 2009-12-03 — Committee on Environment and Public Works Subcommittee on Water and Wildlife.
+Hearings held.
+- 2009-12-10 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-05-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-181.
+- 2010-05-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-181.
+- 2010-05-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 366.